 Newcastle upon Tyne,

 He is a graduate of Newcastle University, with a BSc in Computing Science and an MSc in Computer Games Engineering.
 He worked as a Game Programmer at a local studio for two years before returning to the university to start his PhD.
 His thesis was titled "Real-time Simulation of Rail Vehicle Dynamics" and involved using software and development practices from the game industry to develop and evaluate real-time 3D engineering simulations.

-His research interests include using his skill (and video game technologies) for other applications, such as gamification in healthcare, virtual simulation and data visualisation.
+His research interests include using his skill (and video game technologies) for other applications - such as gamification in healthcare - as well as virtual simulation and data visualisation.
 He also has experience of 3D graphics, web development and software engineering in a range of programming languages.

 - Simpson M, Blewitt W, Ushaw G, Morgan G. Utilisation of video game physics techniques in real time simulation of the wheel rail interface for predicted derailment of rail vehicles.
 In: 15th International Conference on Intelligent Games and Simulation, GAME-ON 2014.
 2014, Lincoln, UK: EUROSIS.